vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 * Good names are critical!
 * _Always use a header._
 * If at all possible, emit something useful for `-h`, `--help`, and incorrect arguments!
-    * Prefer using a "here" document (with leading tabs) to a bunch of echo lines because there's less friction when you need to update and probably rewrap it later.
+    * Prefer using a "here" document (with leading tabs) rather than a bunch of echo lines because there's less friction when you need to update and probably rewrap it later.
 * Use `source` (instead of `.`, which is easy to miss seeing and harder to search for) to include config files, which should end in `.cfg` (or `.conf` or whatever your standard is).
 * If at all possible, use https://oreil.ly/6QyeH[ISO-8601] dates for everything.
-* If at all possible, keep lists of things (e.g., ip addresses, hostnames, packages to install, whatever) in alphabetical order; this prevents duplication and makes it easier to add or remove items.
-    * This applies to `case` statements, contents of variables or arrays/lists, and wherever it makes sense.
+* If at all possible, keep lists of things in alphabetical order; this prevents duplication and makes it easier to add or remove items.
+Examples include IP addresses (use GNU `sort -V`), hostnames, packages to install, `case` statements, and contents of variables or arrays/lists.
 * If possible, use long arguments to commands for readability, e.g., use `diff --quiet` instead of `diff -q`, though watch out for portability to non-GNU/Linux systems.
     * If any options are short or obscure, add comments.
-    * Also, strongly consider documenting why you chose or needed the options you chose, and even options you considered but didn't use for some reason.
+    * Strongly consider documenting why you chose or needed the options you chose, and even options you considered but didn't use for some reason.
-    * Definitely document any options that might seem like a good idea but that actually can cause problems, especially if they are options you commonly use elsewhere.
+    * Definitely document any options that might seem like a good idea but that actually can cause problems, especially if you commonly use them elsewhere.

 ### Comments